Why Picking Individual Stocks Is a Fool's Game

 About

-Inverteum is a proprietary trading firm that specializes in long-short algorithmic strategies to generate returns in both bull and bear markets.
+Inverteum Limited (HK) is a trading firm that specializes in long-short algorithmic strategies to generate returns in both bull and bear markets.